Foreclosure Help – How to Stop Foreclosure on Your Home

 Sell the Property

-Homeowners may choose to sell their home and keep the equity.
-Its important to hire an experienced and qualified Short Sale agent who will ensure the home is sold quickly thus maximizing the amount of money a homeowner will retain.
+A homeowner may choose to sell their home and keep the equity.
+It’s important to hire an experienced and qualified Short Sale agent who will ensure the home is sold quickly thus maximizing the amount of money a homeowner will retain.

-- Advantage: Ability to save the equity in the home and avoid foreclosure.
+- Advantage: Ability to save the equity in the home.

 - Disadvantage: Many homeowners do not have equity and will need to negotiate a short sale.